josephjohnjj/dask-ml-intro/README.md

 ```

 ## Linear Regression
+Linear regression is used to predict the value of a variable based on the value of another variable or a set of varibales.
+It a type of **Supervised Learning**.
+Supervised machine learning involves the process of establishing a connection between input variables and output variables.
+The input variabls are often called features or independent variables, while the output is commonly denoted as the target or 'dependent variables.
+Data containing both these features and the target is typically termed labeled data.

 Linear regression tries to find the optimal W<sub>1</sub>, W<sub>2</sub>, W<sub>3</sub>, W<sub>4</sub>, so that we can predict the value of Y for the user-supplied X<sub>1</sub>, X<sub>2</sub>, X<sub>3</sub>.